Steve Bain

 With Keynesian economics falling from grace in the 1970s after a supposedly stable aggregate supply proved to be anything but stable after the oil price increases at that time, Monetarism came to the forefront of economic policy.
 This was largely headed by Milton Friedman and one of the key elements of his approach included a revival of the quantity theory of money.

-Using empirical analysis of historical economic data Friedman showed that periods of high inflation had always been associated with prior periods of high money supply growth, and that changes in velocity of money had been relatively stable and only changing slowly over longer periods of time.
+Using empirical analysis of historical economic data Friedman showed that periods of high inflation had always been associated with prior periods of high money supply growth, and that changes in velocity of money had been relatively stable in the long-run, only changing slowly over longer periods of time.
+Velocity can, of course, change sharply in the short-run.

-The velocity of money is directly linked to the demand for money.
-Keynesians, with their Liquidity Preference Theory, insist that the demand for money relates only to financial assets and that changes in demand only affect the wider economy indirectly via changes in interest rates, as explained in my article about the Monetary Transmission Mechanism
+The velocity of money in the newly produced goods market is directly linked to the demand for money in the financial assets market.
+Keynesians, with their Liquidity Preference Theory, insist that the broader demand for money relates only to interest rates and their affect on the demand for financial assets.
+Higher interest rates make saving and investment in financial assets more rewarding, and so more money is diverted to that market instead of the market for newly produced goods.
+This is covered in my article about the Monetary Transmission Mechanism

 The monetarists, on the other hand, prefer the Loanable Funds Theory as an explanation of the demand for money, and that theory is not limited to changes in demand for financial assets alone, with the implication that any increase in the money demand would more readily increase demand for goods too, and directly increase pressure for prices to rise.
-Furthermore, the monetarists generally hold that the demand for money (and therefore the velocity of money) is inherently more stable in the short run than the Keynesians suggest, and put much more emphasis on the Permanent Income Hypothesis.
+Furthermore, the monetarists generally hold that the demand for money in the newly produced goods market is inherently more stable in the short run than the Keynesians suggest, and put much more emphasis on the Permanent Income Hypothesis.

 Conclusion